lucasb/BakerCM/README.rst

     STORAGE_TEMPLATES=~/.baker/templates/  # Remote templates are storage
     TEMPLATE_EXT=tpl                       # Extension for template files.
 Set 'None' for no extension

-To list all settings for baker.
+To list all settings (customized and defaults) for BakerCM.

 .. code-block:: console